 Standings shall be determined by winning percentage (games back).
 In the case of a tie between teams seeded 1st to 4th, the final seeding will be decided by head-to-head comparisons.
 In the event that the tie continues, the final determination will be the differential of total runs for and against for the season.
 If tiebreakers cannot determine seeding, a one-game playoff will be played.
 In the event that there is a tie between 4th and 5th place, a one-game playoff will be played to determine which team makes the playoffs.

 The top 4 teams in the league shall qualify for postseason play with the team with best record being the first seed, and so on.
-The 5th seeded team will be eliminated.
+Potential teams that are seeded in 5th or more, will be eliminated.

 GAME START TIMES

 The starting time of weekday regular season games will be 6:15PM.
 Start times for Sunday make-up games will be 1PM, 4PM or 6PM.
-The visiting team is responsible for putting the bases in before their infield warm-up.
-The home team is responsible for putting the bases away and putting in the base plugs, once the game is complete.
 Lineup cards need to be filled out and submitted to the plate umpire and scorekeeper 15 minutes before game time.
 Umpires will start the game regardless of circumstances, provided there are enough players to field a game from both teams.

 Regular season and playoff games tied after 7 innings will continue until the 8th.
 Subsequent innings that follow the 8th inning will utilize the International Softball Tiebreaker Rule, where each team will bat with a runner on second base (the last out of the previous inning).
 If the game must be stopped due to inclement weather or darkness, it will resume the next time both teams are matched up.
 There are no ties in baseball.
 The game will continue until there is a winner.